|Name of Program

-The Queensland Government appointed non-profit group Container Exchange (CoEx) as the Product Responsibility Organisation (PRO) will run and administer the scheme.
-The PRO will be responsible for ensuring that an effective and efficient scheme operates in Queensland, and that there is convenient and statewide access to container refund points.
+The Queensland Government appointed non-profit group Container Exchange (CoEx) as the Product Responsibility Organisation (PRO), to develop and run the container refund scheme in Queensland.
+They are responsible for ensuring that an effective and efficient scheme operates in Queensland, and that there is convenient and statewide access to container refund points.
 Major recyling companies TOMRA and Envirobank are running the collection sites that people may go to for depositing their containers.